 They carried muskets and wore knickers, fighting to become a nation unlike any on earth.
 They defended our borders in ships made of iron.
 They scrambled across the fields of Europe twice, and many never came back.

 They flew rattletrap planes across the Pacific Ocean not knowing when or how they would touch terra firma again.
-They fought wars in jungles and eastern lands when their own friends and families didn’t support them.
+They fought wars in jungles and eastern lands when their own friends and families did not support them.

 They will miss time with their loved ones.
 They know that every day could be their last.
 They know no one will ever understand what they go through.
 And they know their service can never be repaid.

-That’s the secret, you know – it has never been about the payment.
+That is the secret, you know.
+It has never been about the payment.
 It has always been about the service.
 That is why it is called the Armed Services.
 The reasons our veterans sign their name on the dotted line vary, but the outcome is always the same.